Christian Wilhelm Blomstrand: Education and career

 Blomstrand's entire career was at the University of Lund.

 Blomstrand was appointed an adjunct lecturer and laboratory demonstrator in chemistry at the University of Lund in 1856.

 He became a member of the Royal Swedish Academy of Sciences in 1861.

 He became a professor of chemistry and mineralogy at Lund in 1862, remaining there until his retirement in 1895.

-He served as rector of the university from 1871-1872.
+He served as rector of the university from 1871 to 1872.